A New Family of Regularized Kernels for the Harmonic Oscillator: Abstract

 \section{Abstract}

-In this paper, we introduce a new family of regularized kernels, suitable for applying high-order time stepping to N-body systems.
-These high-order kernels are derived by a Taylor expansion of the non-regularized kernel about $(r^2+\epsilon^2)$; consequently, a sequence of increasingly accurate kernels can be derived.
-This paper proves the validity of the regularized kernels, constructs error estimates, and illustrates the benefits of using high-order kernels through numerical experiments. \keywords{ Kernel regularization, singular integrals, N-body systems, high-order time stepping } \subclass{ 65B99, 65P10, 70-08, 70F10, 70H05 }
+In this paper, a new two-parameter family of regularized kernels is introduced, suitable for applying high-order time stepping to N-body systems.
+These high-order kernels are derived by truncating a Taylor expansion of the non-regularized kernel about $(r^2+\epsilon^2)$, generating a sequence of increasingly more accurate kernels.
+This paper proves the validity of this two-parameter family of regularized kernels, constructs error estimates, and illustrates the benefits of using high-order kernels through numerical experiments. \keywords{ Kernel regularization, singular integrals, N-body systems, high-order time stepping } \subclass{ 65B99, 65P10, 70-08, 70F10, 70H05 }